Langboat/mengzi-retrieval-lm/README.md

 ```

 ## Inference
-Utilize train/inference.py as an inference to determine the text's loss and perplexity.
+Utilize train/inference.py as an inference to determine the loss of a text and it's perplexity.
 ```bash
 cd train
 python -u inference.py \